CGCL-codes/SCVDT/README.md

 ## VulnDB
 The vulnerable code database (VulnDB) is a database for vulnerability patch files and their corresponding vulnerable source code and non-vulnerable source code.

+## VKGGen
+VKGGen is a tool to collect and process data, and generate vulnerability knowledge graph.

+## VKGServe
+VKGServe is a background program that performs vulnerability knowledge graph operations.
+It completes CARD operations on vulnerability knowledge through the form of the Restful API interface.